Math Functions

 isqrt

 returns the square root of a given value.
 The square root of a value is the value which when multiplied by itself equals the given value.
 For example, the square root of 25 is 5 (5 * 5 = 25).
 The return value is an integer which means any fractions will be dropped.
-As shown below:int a;
+As shown below:

 isqrt ( <expression> );